-PERSUASIVE writing provides high schoolers with opportunities to articulate a main point (thesis statement) and to build supporting arguments.
-Use these persuasive essay prompts for research paper assignments, timed writing practice, or formal discussions with your teen.
+Persuasive essay prompts provide high schoolers with opportunities to articulate a main point (thesis statement) and build supporting arguments.
+Use these persuasive writing topics for research paper assignments, timed writing practice, or formal discussions with your teen.

 When choosing examples for their persuasive papers, high school students should draw from their studies, reading, and personal experience.
 Remember, this is excellent practice for the SAT!